michaelpetersubc/documentation/Econ306/outline.md

 A course in microeconomic theory for honors students.
 The course is primarly an illustration of how game theory is used in various economic applications.
 A series of readings is provided below.
 To prepare for the course, make sure you understand the mathematics that is described in the Math Tutorial below.
 There is no required textbook for the course.
 Many of the lectures cover material that is covered in Preston McAfee's online text, but the readings that are listed (and will be listed) here are all that is required for the course.
 You can get the pdf version of McAfee's book at [https://www.mcafee.cc/Papers/Introecon/](https://www.mcafee.cc/Papers/Introecon/).

+Since the honors course is the typical route to the honors thesis, the course is designed to help you learn how to use microeconomic theory when you do your thesis.
+To accomplish this, we'll be especially interested in understanding how some of the most basic ideas in microeconomics and game theory are reflected in data.
+We'll be using some very simple data analysis.
+We'll also make use of computer algebra to some degree.
+You can help yourself prepre by learning how to use jupyter notebooks.
+UBC has an online version of jupyter notebooks you can use at [https://ubc.syzygy.ca](https://ubc.syzygy.ca).
+It will give you access to 2 languages, python and R. We'll use a bit of python when we illustrate the theory.

-All the lectures are online.
-Some of the lectures will be pre-recorded.
+The lectures will be online until conditions permit.

 As the class is small, grading will be traditional.
 There will be four assignments, due dates tba.
 You will need to hand in completed versions of the assignments, then you will be expected to correct your assignment and resubmit your corrected version the week later.
 Assignments are worth 20% of the final mark.
 The midterm and final are each worth 40% of the final mark.
-The midterm will be held in the usual class time online on February 25.
-The final exam will be conducted on line at a time to be determined by the University during the final exam period.
+The midterm will be held in the usual class time on March 1.
+Since it seems unlikely that we'll be able to hold an in person exam that everyone can attend, it will be online unless conditions improve.
+By spring the final exam will be held during the regular university exam period.

 During the entire course of each online exam, you agree to: